harvesthill/reddit-wiki-archive/steroids/hepatotoxicity.md

 **IMPORTANT:** Do not exceed 8 weeks of TUDCA/UDCA use, as it can increase negative cholesterol values and decrease HDL.
 It is recommended to use these bile salts only during a cycle of oral C17aa anabolic steroids, or for the purpose of liver repair following periods of significant hepatotoxicity from the use of these compounds.
 Other compounds should be sought after for general year-round liver support.

 [According to this study](https://www.ncbi.nlm.nih.gov/pubmed/8674405) (taken from Examine), TUDCA has been shown to decrease HDL levels when taken for extended periods of time.
 In normal people, this really isn't a big deal.
-In people who are constantly using steroids, like blasting and cruising (B&amp;C), it can become counter-intuitive to run TUDCA for no reason due to decreased HDL levels.
+In people who are constantly using steroids, like blasting and cruising (B&C), it can become counter-intuitive to run TUDCA for no reason due to decreased HDL levels.
 For example, on a cruise one wants to let their body recover, and ideally see good bloodwork before blasting again.
 One key reading on the bloodwork is the HDL, as HDL is one marker that almost always drops significantly while taking exogenous steroids in large dosages.

 Also, according to the FDA as listed in UDCA's medication safety profile (two sources below), UDCA should not be taken without direct indication to do so, i.e. gallstones or primary biliary cirrhosis.
 The pros of taking TUDCA and UDCA while not on oral steroids or having one of the aforementioned indications do not outweigh the cons.
 TUDCA should not be used for year round general liver support, as there are other options (discussed below) which do not have these negative drawbacks, thus making the choice clear.